Jump to topic

 27.5% of seniors over 65 have no remaining teeth.

 Depending on the severity of tooth loss, a dentist will recommend the best option available:

-Properly taking care of your false teeth ensures the long-term health of the gums, jaw bone, and artificial teeth.
+Properly taking care of your false teeth ensures your gums, jawbone, and artificial teeth stay healthy long-term.
 Dental plaque buildup on false teeth can lead to bone loss, bad breath, and stomatitis (inflammation of the soft tissue lining inside of the mouth).
-Another risk factor of uncleaned false teeth is a fungal infection called “thrush.”
-Care practices include:
+Another risk factor of uncleaned dentures is a fungal infection called “thrush.”

-Many patients also experience speech impediments, such as lisping, with false teeth because of the thickness of the material covering the palate (which is necessary and cannot be thinned).
+Many patients also experience speech impediments, such as a lisp, with false teeth because of the thickness of the material covering the palate (which is necessary and cannot be thinned).
 Some people adapt to it over time, but others do not and cannot speak properly with dentures.

-Complete dentures are the last consideration for a patient after all other tooth restoration options are deemed ineffective. false teeth do not prevent bone shrinkage, and sometimes, poorly fitting teeth can contribute to it.
-After tooth loss, only a dental implant will preserve the bone and prevent its shrinkage.
+Complete dentures are the last consideration for a patient after all other tooth restoration options are deemed ineffective.
+False teeth do not prevent bone shrinkage, and sometimes, poorly fitting teeth can contribute to it.
+After tooth loss, only a dental implant will preserve the bone and prevent it from shrinking.

 Complete denture candidates include:

 Fixed partial dentures (FPD), also called implant-supported bridges, use natural teeth as abutments.
 Abutments refer to the surrounding teeth that serve as the main support for the dental prosthesis.
 FPD's replace a few missing teeth in a row with two dental implants.